DAAK543/azure-database-migration571/README.md

-Azure Data Studio was installed on my local computer using the link below
+Azure Data Studio was installed on the adventure-vm using the link below

 https://colab.research.google.com/corgiredirector?site=https%3A%2F%2Fgo.microsoft.com%2Ffwlink%2F%3Flinkid%3D2242848